 You can embed a diagram using a HTML code snippet in a website or blog as an interactive element.
-The advantage over a picture export is that the most current version of the diagram is always available on your page.
+The advantage of this method over a picture export is that the most current version of the diagram is always available on your page.

-The following paragraph explains how to embed diagrams as an HTML code-snippet into a blog or a web page like Blogger.com.
-TypePad or WordPress.
+The following paragraph explains how to embed diagrams as an HTML code snippet into a blog or a web page like Blogger, TypePad, or WordPress.

 To embed a diagram in your website or blog, proceed as follows: